 Rules and recommendations

-- having undergone an antigene test not longer than 72 hours prior to the graduation,
+- having undergone a RAT (rapid antigene) test not longer than 72 hours prior to the graduation with a negative result,

 - having survived a COVID-19 infection not longer than 180 days prior to the graduation

 - having got vaccinated, provided the last dose (i.e., in case of a two-dose vaccination scheme, the second one, in case of a single-dose vaccination scheme, the first one) has been administered at least 14 days prior to the graduation.

 For graduations held in spaces with a capacity of more than 3000 persons, the remaining capacity can be used up as well, but only provided that at least 50% of the spectators exceeding the 3000 person limit have either been fully vaccinated or have met the condition of having survived a Covid-19 infection in the past.
 The other 50% may prove absence of infection using other ways to do so.

 Additionally, all persons present have to let their respirators (at least FFP2/KN95/N95 class, without exhalation valve) put on during the entire ceremony.